 Member of the Association of Foragers

 A childhood filled with intrepid adventures, building hideaways and rummaging up berries, nuts and wood sorrel kindled a passion for nature that's stalked me into adulthood.
 There is little more that gives me joy than rambling through the forest, gathering titbits for a rustic feed, all the while trying not to topple face first into the mud due to balancing an impatient pooch in one hand and a basket in the other.
 It follows that sitting behind a desk all day, wistfully looking out of the window, slowly drives me to madness and that throwing caution to the wind to make a living from the outside make far more sense than really it should.

 An experienced teacher I now deliver public courses and events in Edinburgh and Livingston.
 Throughout 2018, as well as solo foraging courses focusing primarily on identification, I teamed up with some exciting partners to offer more diverse workshops.
-This included the forage & ferment brewdays with Campervan and yoga & sustainability focused workshops with the Croft Carbon College.
+This included the forage & ferment brewdays with Campervan and sustainability focused workshops with the Croft Carbon College.
 2019 brought for even bigger and better things with new partners, exciting beer and gin launches and a further range of indoor workshops.
-This year, Covid-19 prevented Spring and Summer courses, yet allowed time for learning.
-With smaller groups courses will now go ahead from August as well as the opportunity for one to one household sessions, with this format being used throughout the 2021 season as well.
+In 2020 Covid-19 prevented Spring and Summer courses, yet allowed time for learning.
+Smaller group courses went ahead August as well as one to one household sessions, with this format being used throughout the 2021 season as well.
 With restrictions lifting, 2022 looks to be even better and I look forward to returning to the wilds.

 Want to run a beer tasting - perhaps even discussing the use of wild botanicals?
 With or without the foraging aspect I would be more than happy to help.